Tax Guide for Florists

 Example:

 Suzette owns a small retail gift shop located in Victorville, California that sells various merchandise.
-The merchandise includes but is not limited to food, stuffed animals, balloons, greeting cards, and flowers.
+The merchandise includes items such as food, stuffed animals, balloons, greeting cards, and flowers.
 Suzette's sales consist mostly of storefront sales and on occasion she makes online sales through her website.

 Hank goes online to Suzette's gift shop website and makes a purchase for a flower bouquet for his wife to be delivered to his residence located in Reno, Nevada.
-The bouquet is being shipped directly to Hank.
+Suzette's gift shop ships the bouquet directly to Hank.
 Additionally, Hank is not an out-of-state florist with the intention of making the delivery.
 Suzette's sale is an exempt sale in interstate commerce and is not subject to tax.

-For more information, please see publication 101, Sales Delivered Outside of California and Regulation 1571, Florists.
+For more information, see publication 101, Sales Delivered Outside of California, and Regulation 1571.